Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Introduction

-Most prior work investigating the privacy of language models focus on centralized settings \cite{carlini2021extracting,carlini2019secret,gu2023towards} and/or rely on external adversaries \cite{gupta2022recovering,yuan_etal}.
-However, the knowledge of privacy implications in centralized learning scenarios often does not transfer to federated learning due to the fundamental differences in their training protocols.
-For instance, in a centralized setting, the training process \emph{sees} all the data points in every epoch.
-In contrast, federated learning uses asynchronous aggregation \cite{nishio2019client} where the server selects a subset of clients with a fraction of data in each round of training.
-The only few works \cite{fowl2022decepticons, gupta2022recovering, lamp} that focus on privacy attacks in federated language models aim to extract data indiscriminately as opposed to devising attacks to extract privacy-sensitive data of the FL users.
-To fill this research gap, in this paper, we focus on the leakage of individual user's private data when they collaboratively train language models using FL technologies.
-More specifically, we design novel privacy attacks that maximally exploit the adversary's capability to leak FL clients' private data-- generating novel insights on the extent of such attacks.
+Most prior work investigating the privacy of language models focuses on centralized settings \cite{cheng2025effective, carlini2021extracting,carlini2019secret,gu2023towards} that often do not transfer to FL due to the fundamental differences in their training protocols.
+For instance, in a centralized setting, the training process \emph{sees} all the data points in every epoch, whereas FL uses asynchronous aggregation \cite{nishio2019client}, where the server selects a subset of clients, each with a fraction of the data, in each round of training.
+Besides, most existing research on FL privacy leakage is either strictly applicable for finite class-based downstream tasks~\cite{hitaj2017deep}, assumes the server as the adversary instead of FL clients~\cite{zhao2024loki}, or only infers certain properties from training data (e.g., person wearing glasses, gender, age)~\cite{melis2019exploiting}.
+They neither transfer to generative AI tasks, such as language modeling, nor do they extract private training sequences verbatim, as a malicious FL client.
+There are a few works that focus on privacy attacks in federated language models~\cite{vu2024analysis}, but they assume the role of an untrusted server to extract general training data from FL users~\cite{fowl2022decepticons, gupta2022recovering} and require access to gradients~\cite{lamp}, rather than devising more impactful attacks as a malicious client that specialize in extracting privacy-sensitive data, e.g., PII (Personally Identifiable Information).
+To fill this research gap, in this paper, we investigate the leakage propensity of users' \textbf{privacy-sensitive} data that a malicious client is particularly interested in.
+For instance, email service providers (e.g., Gmail, Outlook) may train an FL model for their auto-complete feature that learns from the users' emails without requiring direct access to email data, thus providing the privacy promised by FL.
+However, users may share various types of privacy-sensitive data, such as SSNs or credit card numbers, in their emails.
+It would be a serious privacy concern if one user of such a federated setting could extract sensitive information about other users.
+Our findings show that this is indeed possible, where the attacker is curious about some specific type of sensitive data to extract from other users.
+Such extracted data could then be used to undertake serious security and privacy crimes, e.g., abusing extracted credit card information, performing SSN reverse lookup, and then impersonating the victim to banks/other institutions.